mrcomcast123/thunder_rs/README.md

 Confirm that `${THUNDER_INSTALL_DIR}/usr/lib/wpeframework/plugins/libWPEFrameworkRustAdapter.so` exists.
 This is the acutal Thunder plugin that bridges (adapts) the native C++ interaces to rust traits, structs, and other types.

+Confirm that `${THUNDER_INSTALL_DIR}/usr/bin/rust_adapter_process` exist.
+This is the remote process which we be spawned when running the plugin in outofprocess mode.

 ## Build and install the example plugin (rust plugin)

-The next build step should procude libarary named `libhello_world.so` in the build tree.
+The next build step should produce a libarary named `libhello_world.so` in the build tree.
 This is the actual rust plugin.
 This file and any dependencies that you may have added are required to be in the `LD_LIBRARY_PATH`.
-To run like normal C++ plugins, we suggest that this be placed into the plugins directory under the ${THUNDER_INSTALL_DIR}/etc/WPEFramework/plugins, but this is not strictly necessary and is inconvenient during edit, compile, test cycles.
+To run like normal C++ plugins, we suggest that this be placed into the plugins directory under the
+${THUNDER_INSTALL_DIR}/etc/WPEFramework/plugins, but this is not strictly necessary and is inconvenient during edit, compile, test cycles.

 Thunder however, requires that the configuration file for the plugin be installed into ${THUNDER_INSTALL_DIR}/etc/WPEFramework/plugins directory.